halohalospecial/atom-elmjutsu/README.md

 ### `Elmjutsu: Rename Symbol`

 Renames the symbol across the whole project.
-Take note that this is an undoable operation.
+Take note that this is *not* an undoable operation.
 Modified modules with open editors will not be saved automatically.

 ![rename-symbol](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/rename-symbol.gif?raw=true)